pmikov/Math-Concepts-for-Developers-SoftUni---Exercises/README.md

 # Math-Concepts-for-Developers-SoftUni---Exercises
-Live Exercises and Homework done for "Math Concepts for Developers" course at SoftUni (May 2020)
+Live Exercises and Homework done for "Math Concepts for Developers" course at Software Univesity (April - May 2020)

 The course covers the following topics (4-hour Lectures + 4-hour Exercises & Labs):